ShahedMahamudLemon/PigGame/README.md

 # PigGame
  Roll dice and hold score to win.
-It is a 1v1 game. *Tournament mode is on 🥳🤩
+It is a 1v1 game. *Series mode is on 🥳🤩